-My concern is that once the Afghan people understand we are doing the old cut and run they may “complicate” our continued presence in the country.
+My concern is that once the Afghan people understand we are doing the old cut and run, they may “complicate” our continued presence in the country.

 Adding fuel to the fire is yet another ridiculous massacre of Afghan civilians by our armed forces.
 A drone strike in Nangarhar province killed 30 workers who were gathering pine nuts.
 This is not the first time we have slaughtered pine nut gatherers.
-For 18 years we have been bombing Afghans who were going about their day because people watching drone feeds thought they were up to nefarious activities.
+For 18 years, we have been bombing Afghans who were going about their day because people watching drone feeds thought they were up to nefarious activities.
 We seem to be incapable of learning.

 The guy who perpetrated this assault may well have been a Taliban plant, just like the one who nailed Raziq.
 Or he could be pissed about the death of Raziq and took it out on those he thought responsible.
 Who knows?
-But the timing of this attack is ominous to those like myself (and maybe it is just me) who are worried about pulling the cut and run while thousands of troops and tens of thousands of internationals are resident in country.
+But the timing of this attack is ominous to those like myself (and maybe it is just me) who are worried about pulling the cut and run while thousands of troops and tens of thousands of internationals are resident in the country.

 Can’t really blame the US for doing this..